faassen/bundle_example/README.md

 ------------

 This project is an example of how you can bundle JavaScript code ready for the web.
-We'll also detail some useful tools you can use along the way.
+I will also detail some useful tools you can use along the way.

+A lot of other JavaScript project examples exist.
+Most them contain quite a bit of code and relatively little text.
+This example is the other way around: a little bit of code and a lot of text in the README to explain what is going on.
+I can't explain everything, but hopefully enough to get you started.

-A lot of other examples exist.
-Many examples use a tool like grunt or gulp and quite a bit of custom JavaScript.
-We aim to avoid this.
-We want power but stay minimalistic as possible and aim for declarative configuration.
+Many examples also use a tool like grunt or gulp and quite a bit of custom JavaScript.
+I aimed to avoid this.
+While we want to use powerful tools we also want their configuration to be as small and declarative as possible.

 So to get started, clone this Github repo and follow along.